RokibulAlom-hub/RokibulAlom-hub/README.md

 ###

-<h2 align="center">I'm a Front-End Developer with a strong foundation in CSS, Tailwind CSS, JavaScript (ES6), and React.js.
+<h2 align="center">I'm a Web Developer with a strong foundation in CSS, Tailwind CSS, JavaScript (ES6), and React.js.
 Passionate about building user-friendly and visually appealing web applications, I'm dedicated to continuous learning and growth.
 I'm actively seeking opportunities to gain hands-on experience and contribute to real-world projects.</h2>

 ###